oxc-project/javascript-parser-in-rust/docs/semantic_analysis.md

 then every node in the AST need to be visited in depth-first preorder and build the scope tree.

-We can use the [Visitor Pattern](https://rust-unofficial.github.io/patterns/patterns/behavioural/visitor.html) to separate the traversal process from the operations performed on each object.
+We can use the [Visitor Pattern](https://rust-unofficial.github.io/patterns/patterns/behavioural/visitor.html) to separate out the traversal process from the operations performed on each object.

 Upon visit, we can call `enter_scope` and `leave_scope` accordingly to build the scope tree.